joshuaebowling/node-web-scraper/book.md

 16 And he took them in his arms and blessed them, laying his hands on them.
 16 Y después de abrazarlos, los bendecía poniendo las manos sobre ellos.
 17 And as he was setting out on his journey, a man ran up and knelt before him and asked him, “Good Teacher, what must I do to inherit eternal life?”
-17 Cuando Jesús estaba ya para irse, un hombre llegó corriendo y se postró delante de él.
+17 Cuando Jesús estaba ya para irse, un hombre llegó corriendo y se postró delante de él. ―Maestro bueno —le preguntó—, ¿qué debo hacer para heredar la vida eterna?
 18 And Jesus said to him, “Why do you call me good?
 No one is good except God alone.
 18 ―¿Por qué me llamas bueno? —respondió Jesús—.
 Nadie es bueno sino solo Dios.
 19 You know the commandments: ‘Do not murder, Do not commit adultery, Do not steal, Do not bear false witness, Do not defraud, Honor your father and mother.’”